Edens North

 • Alcohol: See Alcohol, Possession or Use Of.

-• Personal Beds or Bed Parts: Permitted: one set of store-bought bed risers, measuring 1 foot or shorter with a broad base, are permitted (multiple sets cannot be stacked on each other).
+• Personal Beds or Bed Parts: Permitted: one set of store-bought bed risers, measuring up to 12 inches with a broad base, are permitted (multiple sets cannot be stacked on each other).
 Prohibited: Non-university mattresses, non-university beds, and non-university bed parts (unless through an approved university accommodation), homemade bed risers / modifications, water-filled mattresses, and wood, bricks or cement blocks used to prop beds.

 • Drugs: See Drugs, Possession or Use Of.